Important Notice

 If the stock goes up, your losses could be theoretically unlimited.

-If the stock goes down, your losses may be substantial but limited to strike A minus the net credit received.
+If the stock goes down, your losses may be substantia but limited to strike A minus the net credit received.

 Margin requirement is the short call or short put requirement (whichever is greater), plus the premium received from the other side.